Component Parts & Assembly

 * I found using an assistant allowed me to apply pressure and for the assistant to gently pull on the cowling.

-* If using proper MB tools then pull the tools towards you to release the cowling.
+* If using MB tools then pull the tools towards you to release the cowling.

-*5 When replacing cowling ensure you engage the three toes into the slots provided.
+when replacing the Cowling ensure you engage the three toes into the slots provided,

 Having removed the cowling, the instrument cluster becomes visible. *1 Shows the bulb positions 8 x 12v 1.2watt although there are only 5 shown.